-A longtime and dedicated supporter of Special Olympics BC, Wheaton Precious Metals has truly made a difference to athletes with intellectual disabilities across the province.
+A longtime and dedicated sponsor of Special Olympics BC, Wheaton Precious Metals is truly dedicated to making a difference for athletes with intellectual disabilities across the province.

-Wheaton Precious Metals CEO Randy Smallwood has generously supported SOBC through his efforts as a member of the SOBC Board of Directors since 2012, holding the role of Chair since September 2016.
+Wheaton Precious Metals CEO Randy Smallwood has generously supported SOBC through his efforts as a member of the SOBC Board of Directors since 2012, and has served in the roles of Chair and Vice Chair.

 Wheaton Precious Metals has been a generous champion and sponsor for SOBC for many years, and they are genuinely committed to the Special Olympics movement, regularly going above and beyond.
 They stepped forward to serve as a prominent sponsor of the 2014 Special Olympics Canada Summer Games in Vancouver.
 Throughout our relationship, Wheaton Precious Metals has also frequently and generously provided SOBC with priceless silver coins and bars to elevate our fundraising initiatives.

 In 2016, Smallwood served as Honorary General Manager for Team BC at the 2016 Special Olympics Canada Winter Games in Corner Brook, Newfoundland.
 Smallwood attended team training camps before the Games and travelled to Newfoundland to cheer on athletes at their events.
 Additionally, in October 2018, Wheaton Precious Metals was inducted into Special Olympics BC Hall of Fame in recognition of the important contributions they have made to SOBC.

 We are so grateful for the ongoing support of Wheaton Precious Metals!